Youniwemi/aiify/readme.txt

 = Why should I use Ollama instead of Open Ai =

-Ollama offers a cost-effective and budget-friendly alternative to Open AI, especially if you're seeking to minimize expenses.
+**Ollama** offers a cost-effective and budget-friendly alternative to Open AI, especially if you're seeking to minimize expenses.
 With Ollama, you have the freedom to explore and leverage a diverse range of models provided by an active community.
 This opens up a world of experimentation, allowing you to find the perfect fit for your needs, all at a free or more affordable price point.

+= What is OpenRouter =

+**OpenRouter** is an API that facilitates the integration of various large language models from different providers into applications.
+It offers a unified interface, allowing developers to easily switch between AI models without altering their codebase.

+OpenRouter is ideal for those looking to utilize multiple AI models seamlessly in their applications.

 = Aiify plugin is great, how can I show my appreciation? =